chnzhangrui/pchain-docs/docs/source/create_workflow/cwl_main.rst

   :width: 800
   :alt: MC production steps

-The scheme (without loops) can be mapped to a sequential workflow (reference the top-bottom workflow).
+The scheme (without loops) can be mapped to a sequential workflow (refer to the `top-bottom workflow`).
-Here we put an active learning implementation for an ATLAS dark matter search in four-lepton final states [1]_
+Here we put an implementation for an ATLAS dark matter search (Z-dark) in four-lepton final states [1]_.

 .. _pchain_cwl_code:
 .. literalinclude:: ../../cwl/pchain/prod.cwl